Yu-Group/simChef/vignettes/paper.md

 Considering the example above, when we add `new_method` and call `run_experiment` with `use_cached = TRUE`, `simChef` finds that the cached results are missing combinations of `new_method`, existing DGPs, and their associated parameters, giving nine new configurations.
 Replicates for the new combinations are then appended to the cached results.

-`simChef` also provides users with a convenient API to automatically generate an R Markdown document.
+`simChef` also provides users with a convenient API to automatically generate an `R` Markdown document.
 This documentation gathers the scientific details, summary tables, and visualizations side-by-side with the user's custom source code and parameters for data-generating processes, statistical methods, evaluation metrics, and plots.
 A call to `init_docs` generates empty markdown files for the user to populate with their overarching simulation objectives and with descriptions of each of the `DGP`, `Method`, `Evaluator`, and `Visualizer` objects included in the `Experiment`.
-Finally, a call to `render_docs` prepares the R Markdown document, either for iterative design and analysis of the simulation or to provide a high-quality overview that can be shared easily.
+Finally, a call to `render_docs` prepares the `R` Markdown document, either for iterative design and analysis of the simulation or to provide a high-quality overview that can be shared easily.
 We provide an example of the simulation documentation [here](https://philboileau.github.io/simChef-case-study/results/empirical-fdr-comparison/empirical-fdr-comparison.html).
-Corresponding R source code is available on [GitHub](https://github.com/PhilBoileau/simChef-case-study).
+Corresponding `R` source code is available on [GitHub](https://github.com/PhilBoileau/simChef-case-study).

+# Related `R` packages

+A number of existing `R` packages and projects address needs related `simChef`'s functionality.
+The `batchtools` package [@lang-batchtools-2017] provides abstractions for "problems", "algorithms", and "experiments", similar to `simChef`'s `DGP`, `Method`, and `Experiment` objects, respectively.
+Additionally, `batchtools` provides a number of utilities for shared-memory and distributed memory computations, including for interacting with high-performance computing cluster schedulers such as Slurm and Torque. `simChef` is able to leverage these utilities for distributed computations via the backends provided by the `future.batchtools` package which is part of the `future` ecosystem of `R` packages [@bengtsson-unifying-2021].
+Whereas `batchtools` is a general tool for distributed mapping operations, `simChef` specializes in data science simulations and provides additional functionality tailored to that setting including its `tidy` grammar of simulation experiments, the `Evaluator` and `Visualizer` concepts, and automated documentation capabilities discussed above.

+Many existing packages aim to simplify the process of creating simulation experiments by reducing coding burden through distributed computing helpers and preset methods for generating, computing, and summarizing simulation replicates.
+`SimDesign` [@chalmers-simdesign-2020] focuses on Monte Carlo simulation experiments and provides a function `runSimulation` that accepts user-defined `generate`, `analyse`, and `summarise` functions, with support for distributed computation via the `parallel` base `R` package and `future`. `simulator` [@bien-simulator-2016] provides a `tidy` grammar of simulation experiments and highly modular helpers for evaluating and managing simulation outputs, relying on the `parallel` package for distributed computation.
+Other packages provide a small number of well-tailored helper functions for specific simulation settings or distributed computation, including `simhelpers` [@joshi-simhelpers-2024], `simTool` [@scheer-simTool-2020], `parSim` [@epskamp-parSim-2024], `rsimsum` [@gasparini-rsimsum-2018], and `simsalapar` [@hofert-simsalapar-2016].
+To our knowledge, no single existing package includes `simChef`'s combination of conceptual modularity, `tidy` grammar, computational flexibility, simulation workflow management, and automated documentation.

+Another category of related packages are those that share conceptual similarities with `simChef` in terms of providing helpful abstractions for the design and analysis of simulation experiments, but at a finer level of detail than `simChef` intends.
+For example, the package `DeclareDesign` [@blair-declaredesign-2019] provides various `declare_*` functions for defining and evaluating statistical research questions, with an emphasis on the social sciences.
+The package `infer` [@couch-infer-2021] provides a `tidy` API for statistical inference, providing the ability to specify random variables and their relationships, define a null hypothesis, generate data under that hypothesis, and calculate distributions of statistics based on that hypothesis.
+Both of these packages and many of the packages discussed above could be employed in a user's `DGP`, `Method`, `Evaluator`, or `Visualizer` and deployed via an `Experiment` to carry out a large-scale simulation with automated documentation in harmony with `simChef`.

 # Discussion